radian-software/selectrum/README.md

   modified when Transient Mark mode is disabled.
 * *To select multiple candidates:* separate them with `crm-separator` (`,` by default).
-To make this workflow more convenient, you can use `TAB` to complete the currently selected candidate before typing `,` to move on to entering the next one.
+To make this workflow more convenient, you can use `TAB` to complete the currently selected candidate before typing `crm-separator` (for common values of `crm-separator` it will be automatically inserted for you).
 This feature only works in commands that use `completing-read-multiple`, such as `describe-face`.
 (If multiple selection is enabled, it is shown in the minibuffer prompt.)

 Selectrum respects your custom keybindings, so if you've bound `next-line` to `M-*` for some reason, then pressing `M-*` will select